fohristiwhirl/js_inheritance_patterns/README.md

 All these examples use *Object.assign()* for on-the-fly modifications at the time of object creation.
 IE was late to pick up *Object.assign()*, but there is a polyfill for it.

+The first two ways are, in my opinion, probably the best (least confusing) ways to do it.

 __Simple(ish) inheritance__

 ```javascript